efabless/openlane2/docs/source/reference/configuration.md

 JSON or Tcl files.
 You can still use `ref::` and such like JSON files though.
 ```

-## JSON
+## JSON/YAML

-The JSON files are simple key-value pairs.
+The JSON and YAML files are simple key-value pairs.

 <a name="scalars"></a>

 The values can be scalars (strings, numbers, Booleans, and `null`s), lists or
 dictionaries, subject to validation.

-All files must be ECMA404-compliant, i.e., pure JSON with no extensions such as
+All JSON files must be ECMA404-compliant, i.e., pure JSON with no extensions
-comments or the new elements introduced in [JSON5](https://json5.org/).
+such as comments or the new elements introduced in [JSON5](https://json5.org/).

 An minimal demonstrative configuration file would look as follows: